 Who have we stopped praying for?
 Who have you stopped praying for?
 Who is it, who you love you, maybe you went to school with, or an old neighbor, or a family member, whoever, and you used to lift them up to God?
 But over time, it’s almost as if we make the decision for them.
 It’s almost like we decide, “Eh, this is never gonna happen.”
 And we kind of stop.
 And I think that woman would say, “Don’t give up.
 Keep praying.
 Keep lifting them up.”

 You know, I was an atheist for much of my life.
-And I was a hardheaded, hardhearted legal editor of.
+And I was a hardheaded, hardhearted legal editor of The Chicago Tribune.
 And when my wife became a Christian, she met some women at church.
 She said, “I don’t have any hope for my husband.
 He’s a hardheaded, hardhearted legal editor of the Trib.
 He’s never gonna bend his knee to Jesus.”
 And this one elderly saint put her arm around her shoulder, kind of pulled her to the side and said, “Oh, Leslie.
 No one is beyond hope.”
 And she gave her a verse from the Old Testament, Ezekiel 36:26 that says, “Moreover, I will give you a new heart and I will put a new spirit within you.
 I will remove from you your heart of stone and give you a heart of flesh.”
 And so this whole two years that I spent of my life investigating the historical evidence for Jesus and the resurrection and so, that whole two years I devoted to that journey, what I never knew was behind the scenes, every day, my wife was on her knees praying that verse for me.
 No one, friends, is beyond hope.

 Now, it’s easy to say we ought to pray more.
 But I’m on a campaign.
 I’m on a campaign.
 And it’s to do something that we’ve experimented with at churches I’ve been at in Chicago and in Los Angeles.
 And God has blessed it.
 And I’m trying to get the word out to the country.
 I’d love to see the whole country do this, love to see Focus kind of lead this charge.
 Here’s the thing: it’s easy to say let’s pray, but what if all of our churches – what if we all got together about two months or ten weeks before Christmas, this coming Christmas, and we got everybody together and said, “Let’s all agree to pray for one spiritually lost friend for one minute at one o’clock every day between now and Christmas?”
 And one of the things to pray is for an opportunity to invite that person to come to Christmas services at the church because we know that’s – if a nonbeliever’s gonna go to church, it’s going to be on Christmas.